TrilIiard/Pure-Black/README.md

 (If you're not yet using the [Home Assistant Community Store (HACS)](https://hacs.xyz/), then do that first and come back here.)

 - Open HACS from within Home Assistant
-- Search for "Blackout" or even "Loryan"
+- Search for "pureblack"
-- Click on "Blackout Theme"
+- Click on "Pure Black Theme"
 - Click "Download"

 <br>